warthan07/Nemaktis/doc/source/high_level/tutorial.rst

 the optical fields on the focal plane), as well as the refractive indices of all the materials in the sample.
 Since our system here consists of a droplet embedded in another fluid, we need to specify both extraordinay and ordinary indices for the LC droplet and the refractive index of the host fluid.
+To approximate the reflection loss at the entrance of the LC layer, the index ``nin`` of the medium just below the LC layer can also be set.
-All these informations are stored in the class :class:`~nemaktis.lc_material.LCMaterial`:
+Finally, the index ``nout`` of the medium between the sample and the microscope objective can also be set and allows to specify an objective's numerical aperture greater than one (e.g. in the case of an oil-immersion objective) All these informations are stored in the class :class:`~nemaktis.lc_material.LCMaterial`:

 .. code-block:: python

     mat = nm.LCMaterial(
-        lc_field=nfield, ne=1.5, no=1.7, nhost=1.55)
+        lc_field=nfield, ne=1.5, no=1.7, nhost=1.55, nin=1.51, nout=1)

 Note that you can also specify refractive indices with a string expression depending on the wavelength variable "lambda" (in µm), in case you want to take into account the dispersivity